ROCm-LS/monai/docs/install/installation.rst

 Installing using package manager
 ----------------------------------

 To install MONAI for AMD ROCm using package manager, follow the steps given in this section.
 This installation method should be used by MONAI for AMD ROCm users.
-MONAI for AMD ROCm developers should use the :ref:`source-install`
+If you're a MONAI for AMD ROCm developer, see :ref:`source-install`

-1. Set up the Docker image

-   Use the ROCm Docker image from Dockerhub:
+1. Set up the Docker image using ROCm Docker image from Dockerhub.

    .. code-block:: shell